 It is no accident that IGA chose the inauguration of Istanbul New Airport on 29 October 2018, along with the Day of the Republic of Turkey.
 In order to publicize the inauguration of Istanbul New Airport, IGA has prepared an advertising campaign on national and social media channels.

 Returning to Istanbul New Airport, it was planned to be one of the largest airports in the world.
 At the conclusion of the 4 development phases, Istanbul New Airport will be able to support up to 150 millions of passengers annually, but with the possibility of being upgraded to 200 millions of passengers.
 The codes for the new Istanbul airport are: IATA - ISL; ICAO -LTFM.

-According to the General Directorate of State Airports (DHMİ) in Turkey, Atatürk International Airport will be closed to passenger traffic after all equipment and operations have been moved to Istanbul New Airport.
-Theoretically, from January 1 2019, Istanbul New Airport becomes the main airport of Istanbul and will take over the IATA code - IST.
+According to Turkey's General Directorate of State Airports (DHMİ), Ataturk International Airport will be closed to passenger traffic after all equipment and operations are moved to Istanbul New Airport.
+Theoretically, from January 1, 2019, Istanbul New Airport will become the main airport of Istanbul and will take over the IATA - IST code.

 But let's see what the 4 development phases represent.

 - main terminal with a capacity of 90 million passengers / year - 1 m300

 - secondary terminal covering an area of - 170 000 m2